skalawag/theguidetocuba.io/content.md

 If all is cool, you're good to go!

-## 4.2 Shotgun

-## 4.3 Making a Basic Task

-# 5. The Application Homepage
+# 6. The Application Homepage

-Something that we didn't see in the last chapter is that it's also easy to render a piece of HTML with Cuba.
+Something that we didn't see in the first chapter is that it's also easy to render a piece of HTML with Cuba.
 If you change the above example and add a `<h1>` header like this: